Frequently Asked Questions

 Q: When can I come and see the gym?

-The gym is closed some holidays as well as some weekends for competitions.
-If you would like to come by for a quick tour, we ask that you give us a call to arrange a time so that we can ensure someone will be there and available to help you.
+A: If you would like to come by for a quick tour, we ask that you give us a call to arrange a time so that we can ensure someone will be there and available to help you.
 The gym number is 403-328-3990.